Newton Range Biv

 Routes

 Access down to Lower Arahura Hut is possible using an old NZFS track opened up by Permolat volunteers in 2013.
 The route was re-trimmed to 600m by Andre Winkelman in February 2020.
 Flax has started crowding the track in the alpine scrub zone.
 Nina Dickerhof and James Thornton gave this section a light trim in 2022.
 There is a stake with permolat on the crest of the Range just above the big tarns and below this on the Arahura side is a cairn at E1461437/ N5251992 (BV19 614 520).
 More stakes lead down a steep face with patchy scrub to the top entrance of the track, which drops down a scrub face onto a narrow rib, then across and down some bluffy bush faces in the montane zone and onto a more defined ridge.
-The track follows this down to the Arahura valley intersecting the main valley track 200m downriver from Lower Arahura Hut. .
+The track follows this down to the Arahura valley intersecting the main valley track 200m downriver from Lower Arahura Hut.
 This route is very steep in places and the top section of track is incorrectly marked on the topo map.
-The actual trackline veers SW at the 720m contour instead of continuing straight up as marked, and connects with the crest of the Range midway between Pts.
+The actual trackline veers SW at the 720m contour instead of continuing straight up as marked and connects with the crest of the Range midway between Pts.
 1264 and 1392m.
+Michal Klajban and his Christchurch Tramping Club friends are planning to do a recut later this year.
 Allow four hours from Newton Biv to Lower Arahura Hut, or 5-6 if coming from the opposite direction.

 Newton Biv is a standard NZFS B55 two-person design built in 1962.
-It has a corrugated iron roof, a single louvre window at the back end, two narrow wooden sleeping benches (one small thin mattress), and a low cooking bench.
+It had a corrugated iron roof, a single louvre window at the back end, two narrow wooden sleeping benches, and a low cooking bench.
 Use the tarn closest to the Biv for water and the more distant ones for washing or swimming.
-There is no toilet.
-Please don't crap around the Biv as the water table is high and could feed into the tarn used for drinking.
+There is no toilet so please don't crap around the Biv as the water table is high and waste could seep into the tarn used for drinking.

 Condition